Japan in June: If you’re considering a trip to Japan, June is not the best time to visit.

 Katsushika Shobu Matsuri

-The Katsushika Shobu Matsuri is a traditional festival that takes place in Tokyo’s Katsushika Ward and is held to celebrate the arrival of summer.
+The Katsushika Shobu Matsuri is a traditional festival in Tokyo’s Katsushika Ward, held to celebrate the arrival of summer.

-The festival features a grand procession of over 20 portable shrines and other decorations, and visitors can enjoy traditional food and drinks while watching the colorful parade.
+The festival features a grand procession of over 20 portable shrines and other decorations, and visitors can enjoy traditional food and drinks while watching the colourful parade.

 Fuji Kawaguchi-ko Herb Festival